pikvm/pikvm/README.md

 -----

 # Building OS
 Pi-KVM OS is based on Arch Linux ARM and contains all required packages and configs to work.
-To build the OS you will need any Linux machine with a fresh version of Docker (we recommand >= 1:19) with privileged mode (for fdisk and some other commands, check Makefiles if you don't trust us :).
+To build the OS you will need any Linux machine with a fresh Docker (>= 1:19) with enabled privileged mode (for fdisk and some other commands, check Makefiles if you don't trust us :).

 0. For a clean OS (Like Ubuntu 18) you need to install and configure docker (after adding user in the docker group a relogin is needed), as well as git and make.
     ```shell